acornapps/cocktail-manual-3.1/_docs/en/1-login.md

 ---

-Below is the initial Cengjiyun login screen.
+Below is the initial Cocktail login screen.

 You can log in after entering the role, ID, and password. \(Contact the administrator for ID information.\)